 By default the function produces graph in the MCB (Multiple Comparison with the Best) style:

-If we compare the results of the test with the mean values, we will see similar ranking:
+If we compare the results of the test with the mean rank values, we will see that they are the same:

 This also reflects how the data was generated.
 Notice that Method D was generated from Laplace distribution with mean 1, but the test managed to give the correct answer in this situation, because Laplace distribution is symmetric and the sample size is large enough.
 But the main point of the test is that we can get the confidence intervals for each parameter, so we can see if the differences between the methods are significant: if the intervals intersect, then they are not.

 We can also produce plots with vertical lines, that connect the models that are in the same group (no statistical difference, intersection of respective intervals).
-Here's the example for the normal distribution:
+Here's the example for the same data:

-If you want to tune the plot, you can always save the model and then replot it with the desired parameters:
+If you want to tune the plot, you can always do this using the standart plot parameters:

 Several methods have been moved from smooth to greybox.
 These include: